Our history

 Origins & Evolution

-Originally named the Mucosal Inflammation Research Group (MIRG), the group focused on inflammatory processes in the gastrointestinal tract and airways.
-As research expanded beyond mucosal inflammation and the associate membership grew internationally, the name changed in 2006 to the Inflammation Research Network (IRN) to reflect its broader activities and collaborations.
+Originally named the Mucosal Inflammation Research Group (MIRG), the network focused on inflammatory processes in the gastrointestinal tract and airways.
+As the research expanded beyond mucosal inflammation and the associate membership grew internationally, the group was renamed in 2006 to the Inflammation Research Network (IRN) to reflect its broader activities and collaborations.

 Research & Impact

-IRN now includes 20 full members and 8 associate members across multiple disciplines, covering research from molecular studies to clinical applications in inflammatory diseases.
-The group is recognized nationally and internationally for its scientific excellence and engages in numerous collaborative projects worldwide.
+The IRN now includes 20 full members and 8 associate members across multiple disciplines, spanning research from molecular mechanisms to clinical applications in inflammatory diseases.
+The network is recognized nationally and internationally for its scientific excellence and engages in collaborative projects worldwide.

 Training & Mentorship

-IRN provides an outstanding environment for undergraduate students, graduate students, and postdoctoral fellows.
-Trainees consistently secure external awards and many go on to pursue successful careers globally.
+The IRN provides an outstanding environment for undergraduate students, graduate students, and postdoctoral fellows.
+Trainees consistently receive external awards, and many go on to successful careers internationally.

 Community & Events

-Since 1999, IRN has hosted the biennial Banff Inflammation Workshop, bringing together international experts and their trainees in the Canadian Rockies.
-Other professional and social activities—including trainee-led workshops and annual social events—support collaboration, mentorship, and team-building.
+Since 1999, the IRN has hosted the biennial Banff Inflammation Workshop, bringing together international experts and trainees in the Canadian Rockies.
+Other professional and social activities—including trainee-led workshops and annual social events—support collaboration, mentorship, and community building.